Nandha-Venkatesh/agfzb-CloudAppDevelopment_Capstone/README.md

 # How to run: (Written by Nandhakumar Venkatesh)

+# PRE-REQUISITES:

+    1. Make sure that nodejs and node package manager are installed on your system.
+NPM usually comes with installations of Node.js.

+    2. Make sure that Python3 and PIP are installed on your system.
+Pip usually comes with installations of Python.

-# You will need 3 separate terminals
+# You will need to open 3 terminals.

 # TERMINAL 1:
     1. CD into the agfzb-CloudAppDevelopment_Capstone/functions directory.